my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 $$

 Note that nominator is the <span style='color:#337ab7'>joint density</span>, denominator is the <span style='color:#337ab7'>marginal density</span>.\
-Conditinal pdf could be written more succinctly as
+Conditional pdf could be written more succinctly as

 $$
 \begin{aligned}